 Healthy Aging® Month started in 1992 as an observance to highlight the positive aspects of growing older, and in 2021, the U.S. Senate officially designated September as National Healthy Aging Month.
 A great way to celebrate this observance is to take steps toward living a healthier lifestyle, and Healthy Aging Online provides several tips for ways to achieve this:

-Balancing the calories we eat and the physical activity we get in order to achieve or maintain a healthy body weight is important.
+- Balance calories.
+Balancing what we eat with the physical activity we get to achieve or maintain a healthy body weight is important.
 The best approach to weight management consists of two simple parts:

-Watch the amount of fat you consume.
-To maintain the best health it is important to limit our intake of saturated fat, trans-fat and cholesterol by choosing lean meats or meat alternatives (plant-based proteins such as soy and other legumes, and fish at least twice a week), and by selecting fat-free, 1% fat or low-fat dairy products or their soy, rice or almond milk equivalents.
-Don’t forget to read the product label for fat and other nutritional information.
+- Watch the amount of fat you consume.
+To maintain your best health, it is important to limit the intake of saturated fat, trans-fat and cholesterol by choosing lean meats or meat alternatives.
+Select fat-free, 1% fat, or low-fat dairy products or milk equivalents.
+Be sure to read the nutrition label for fat content and other nutritional information.

-Choose and prepare foods with little or no salt.
-There’s a direct link between sodium intake and increased high blood pressure.
-And high blood pressure (also known as “hypertension”) is a major risk factor for heart disease, stroke, kidney failure and other conditions.
+- Choose and prepare foods with little or no salt.
+There’s a strong relationship between sodium intake and increased blood pressure.
+High blood pressure is a major risk factor for heart disease, stroke, kidney failure and other conditions.

-Consume alcohol in moderation, if at all.
-What’s “moderation?”
-It’s up to one drink a day for women and two for men.
-A drink is 12 ounces of beer, five ounces of wine or 1.5 ounces of 80-proof liquor.
+- Consume alcohol in moderation, if at all.
+Moderate drinking is up to one drink a day for women and two for men.
+The Centers for Disease Control and Prevention define a drink as 12 ounces of beer, 5 ounces of wine, or 1.5 ounces of 80-proof liquor.

-For more information on nutrition, disease prevention, classes of interest to people living with diabetes or other chronic conditions, and other issues of interest to Michigan families, please see the Food and Health section of this website or contact a Michigan State University (MSU) Extension educator in your area.
+For more information on nutrition, disease prevention, classes of interest to people living with diabetes or other chronic conditions, and other issues of interest to Michigan families, please see the Food & Health section of the Michigan State University Extension website.